 "I know and am convinced by the Lord Jesus that there is nothing common of itself; but to him who considers anything to be common, to him it is common."

-This article did not attempt to cover the biological reasons that fully support the avoidance of unclean things that people eat.
+The scripture calls it false food.
+So, this article did not attempt to cover the biological reasons that fully support the avoidance of unclean things that people eat.
 There are approximately fifty diseases that are currently destroying the people of God.
 Those fifty diseases are all caused by eating that which God never considered food.

 Have you ever noticed where the 1 Peter 1:16 quote at the top of the page has it's origin?
 It comes from Leviticus 11 and here is the full quote.